-You can use an MT900 Machine target with a Universal Total Station or a single GNSS receiver to provide high precision 3D guidance to both cutting edge tips.
+You can use an MT900 Machine target with a Universal Total Station or a single GNSS receiver to provide high precision 3D guidance to the attachment tips.

-A UTS system is able to provide higher accuracy positioning than GNSS, and can continue to work in circumstances that would usually degrade GNSS performance.
+A UTS system can provide higher accuracy positioning than GNSS, and can continue to work in circumstances that would usually degrade GNSS performance.

-7.1 Using UTS for Guidance
+5.1 Using UTS for Guidance